 - Fresh Ground Cardamom: Fresh cardamom is what makes this tea so flavorful.
-I recommend freshly ground cardamom pods.
+I recommend freshly ground green cardamom pods.

 - Sugar: I use sugar in the raw, however, any type of sugar will work.
 You can also substitute agave nectar or honey.

 - Sweetened Condensed Milk: This makes the tea so delicious!
 The brand I use is Rainbow, but any type of canned sweetened condensed milk will work.
 If you would like to make this drink dairy-free, you can substitute homemade almond milk or canned coconut milk.
 If you omit sweetened condensed milk, you will need to add a bit more sugar.

 - Saffron: If you have saffron, I recommend adding a few threads to each cup.

 Hint: If you don't have access to a spice grinder or coffee grinder, you can use a meat tenderizer which is like a big hammer.
 Place the cardamom pods in a plastic bag.
 Put the plastic bag on a cutting board and hit the pods with the meat tenderizer or hammer.
 You just want to crush the pods so that the flavors infuse into the tea.